dehun/learn-fp/Readme.md

 ## Target audience ##
 The material in here is quite poor on theoretical/explanation part.
 I have tried to link material from other authors that I have found to be good into this course Readme to compensate for this.
-Some prior experience with functional idioms is recommended, but not neccessary.
+Some prior experience with functional idioms is recommended, but not necessary.

 ## How to start ##
 Just git clone this repository and follow steps in progression section.
-You can use any ide and verify your results using `sbt test`.
+You can use any IDE and verify your results using `sbt test`.
 For me intellij works best - you can easily run individual tests out of it.
 In case if you got stuck - check answers branch.